Disciplinary Policy

 Dismissal without notice In cases where gross misconduct is established, the employee will be liable to summary dismissal, i.e. without notice or pay in lieu of notice.

 Records of informal meetings and formal warnings will be kept on employee’s personal files.
-An oral warning will be live for 6 months and written warnings for 12 months from the date of the disciplinary hearing.
-Final written warnings will be live for 2 years.
+An oral warning will be live for 6 months, written warnings for 12 months and final written warnings will be live for 2 years from the date of the disciplinary hearing..

 An employee has the right to appeal against disciplinary action resulting in a warning or their dismissal.
 Three members of the Appeal Committee will hear the appeal, providing that they have had no previous involvement in the matter, assisted by an independent adviser, if appropriate.

-An employee who wishes to appeal must do so in writing to the Clerk (or Chairman of the Staffing Committee, in relation to matters concerning the Clerk).
+An employee who wishes to appeal must do so in writing to the Clerk (or Chair of the HR Committee, in relation to matters concerning the Clerk).
 This must be done within 10 working days of the disciplinary hearing informing them of the disciplinary action taken.
 The appeal letter must set out the grounds for the appeal, normally under one of the following headings:

 • The severity of the disciplinary action;